Fat Tuesday

 War Memorial Hall, Nashville, Tennessee

-See tour schedule in
+See tour schedule in chronology of 1977

 The Tennessee Performing Arts Foundation presents